tomkerkhove/containo/deploy/README.md

 Before you can deploy to Azure Service Fabric Mesh you will have to:
 - Configure the connection string to Service Bus in a variable named `Orders_ServiceBus_ConnectionString`
 - Configure the connection string to Azure Storage in a variable named `Orders_TableStorage_ConnectionString`
-- Configure the connection string to Redis in a variable named `Orders_Redis_ConnectionString`

 When you want to use your own container registry, you need to:
 - Update the declaration to use the images from your registry